symfony/symfony/UPGRADE-4.0.md

  * Removed the HTTP digest authentication system.
 The `HttpDigestFactory` class has been removed.
 Use another authentication system like `http_basic` instead.

+ * Not configuring explicitly the provider on a firewall is ambiguous when there is more than one registered provider.
+   The first configured provider is not used anymore and an exception is thrown instead.
+   Explicitly configure the provider to use on your firewalls.

 Serializer
 ----------